respeecher/auto-odoo/README.md

 As autoodoobackpreceiver,
 ```
 mkdir /home/autoodoobackupreceiver/backups
-echo 'no-port-forwarding,no-X11-forwarding,no-agent-forwarding,no-pty,command="/home/autoodoobackupreceiver/receive-backup.sh" ' > /home/autoodoobackupreceiver/.ssh/authorized_keys
+echo 'no-port-forwarding,no-X11-forwarding,no-agent-forwarding,no-pty,command="scp -t /home/autoodoobackupreceiver/backups" ' > /home/autoodoobackupreceiver/.ssh/authorized_keys
 ```
 Now edit `/home/autoodoobackupreceiver/.ssh/authorized_keys` to add, without a line break, the ssh key in `/home/odoo-docker/.ssh/id_rsa.pub` on the Odoo server.

-This step is important because otherwise a compromise of your Odoo server would lead to a compromise of your backup server.
+This way of adding the key to `authorized_keys` ensures that the only thing Auto Odoo can do on the backup server is copy files to `/home/autoodoobackupreceiver/backups`.
+So if the Odoo server is compromised, the backup server will still be safe.

-Even with this precaution, is someone hacks your Odoo server, they will still be able to overwrite any files in `/home/autoodoobackupreceiver/backups`.
+Even with this precaution, if someone hacks your Odoo server, they will still be able to overwrite any files in `/home/autoodoobackupreceiver/backups`.
 Therefore, it is important to regularly move backups from `/home/autoodoobackupreceiver/backups` to a safe location.